-Create a talking point with an architectural fire pit or fire basket like this one.
+Create a talking point with architectural fire pit patio ideas.
 Think of it like the modern version of telling stories around a campfire – it's the same cozy experience, but with a very stylish upgrade.

-Choose the right lights to bring that all-important glow to your patio.
+Choose the right garden lighting ideas to bring that all-important glow to your patio.

 'Place small lanterns and candles on table tops and adorn flowerbeds with solar stake lights nestled between flowers and foliage,' they add.

 How do you make a patio feel cozy?

 The experts share their top tips for bringing a homely, cozy feel to your patio:

 - 'Add personality to your garden by using throws and cushions on your benches and seats,' says Kelly Harvey, Buyer for Danetti.
 'As well as adding to that homely feeling, it will help add extra color and feel-good factor to your space.'